98548J/98548J.github.io/docs/research/2023-11-06-Elevation-Mechanisms.md

 ![229VElevation](/assets/Research/229VElevation.png){: width="51.25%"}![Hanger-Style](/assets/Research/Hanger-Style.png){: width="45%"}

 Another way to elevate is to park the robot on the lower black bars.
-A lot of teams use sleds to get their wheels up onto the barrier and then they balance on a tri-ball, or with something else.
+A lot of teams use sleds to get their wheels up onto the barrier and then balance on a tri-ball, or with something else.

 ![Sleds](/assets/Research/Sleds.png){: width="50%"}